david-thrower/cerebros-core-algorithm-alpha/README.md

         7. Step 5 will repea multiple times, for each same neural_network_spec, once for each number in range: number_of_tries_per_architecture_moity.
         8. All replictions are done as separate Python multiprocessing proces (multiple workers in parallel on separate processor cores).
 2. **(This is a top down operation starting with InputLevel and proceeding to the last hidden layer in the network)** In each NeuralNetworkFuture, the neural_network_spec will be iterated through, instantiating a DenseLevel object for each element in the dictionary , which will be passed as the argument level_prototype.
 Each will be linked to the last, and each will maintain access to the same chain of Levels as the list predecessor_levels (The whole thing is essentially like a list, having many necessary nested elements).
 3. A dictionary of possible predecessor connections will also be parsed.
-This is a sybmolic representation of the levels and units above it that is faster to iterate through than the actual Levels and Units objects themselves.
+This is a symbolic representation of the levels and units above it that is faster to iterate through than the actual Levels and Units objects themselves.
 4. SimpleCerebrosRandomSearch calls each NeuralNetworkFuture.materialize() method which calls NeuralNetworkFuture.parse_units(), method, which recursively calls the .parse_units() belonging to each Levels object.
 Within each Levels object, this will iterate through its level_prototype list and will instantiate a DenseUnits object for each item and append DenseLevel.parallel_units with it.
 5. NeuralNetworkFuture.materialize() calls each NeuralNetworkFuture object's NeuralNetworkFuture.set_connectivity_future_prototype() method. ... **(This is a bottom - up operation starting with the last hidden layer and and proceeding to the InputLevel)** This will recursively call each Levels object's determine_upstream_random_connectivity().
 Which will trigger each layer to recursively call each of its constituent DenseUnit objects' set_connectivity_future_prototype() method.
 Each DenseUnit will calculate how many connections to make to DenseUnits in each predecessor Level and will select that many units from its possible_predecessor_connections dictionary, from each of those levels, appending each to its __predecessor_connections_future list.
 7. Once the random predecessor connections have been selected, now, the system will then need to validate the DOWNSTREAM network connectivity of each Dense unit and repair any breaks that would cause a disjointed graph.  (verify that each DenseUnit has at least one connection to a SUCCESSOR Layer's DenseUnit).
 Here is why: If the random connections were chosen bottom - up, (which is the lesser of two evils) AND each DenseUnit will always select at least one PREDECESSOR connection (I ether validate this to throw an error if the number of connections to the immediate predecessor layer is less than 1 OR it just coerce it to 1 if 0 is calculated, with this said, then upstream connectivity is not possible to break, however, it is inherently possible that at least one predecessor unit was NOT selected by any of its successor's randomly selected connections. (especially if a low value is selected for the predecessor_level_connection_affinity_factor_main), something, I speculate may be advantageous to do, as some research has indicate that making sparse connections can outperform Dense connections, which is what we aim to do.
 We want not all connections to be made to the immediate successor Level.
 We want some to connect 2 Levels downstream, 3, ...
 4, ...
 5, Levels downstream ...
 The trouble is that the random connections that facilitate this can "leave out" a DenseUnit in a predecessor Level as not being picked at all by any DenseUnit in a SUCCESSOR level, leaving us with a dead end in the network, hence a disjointed graph.
 There are 3 rules this has to follow:
-    1. **Rule 1:** Each DenseUnit must connect to SOMETHING upstream (PREDECESSORs) WITHIN max_skip_connection_depth layers of its immediate predecessor.
+    1. **Rule 1:** Each DenseUnit must connect to SOMETHING upstream (PREDECESSORS) WITHIN max_skip_connection_depth layers of its immediate predecessor.
 (Random bottom - up assignment can't accidentally violate this rule if it always selects at least one selection, so nothing to worry about or validate here).
     2. **Rule 2:** Everything must connect to something something DOWNSTREAM (successors) within max_skip_connection_depth Levels of its level_number. **(Random bottom - up assignment will frequently leave violations of this rule behind.
 Where this happens, these should either be connected to a randomly selected DenseUnit max_skip_connection_depth layers below | **or a randomly selected DenseUnit residing a randomly chosen number of layers below in the range of [minimum_skip_connection_depth, maximum_skip_connection_depth] below when possible | and if necessary, to the last hidden DenseLevel or the output level)**.
     3. Now the third rule **Rule 3:** The connectivity must flow in only one direction vertically and one direction laterally (on a layer - by - layer basis).
 In other words, a kth Level's DenseUnit can't take its own output as one of its inputs.
 Nor can a kth Level's DenseUnit take its k+[any number]th successor's output as one of its inputs (because it is also a function of the kth Level's DenseUnit's own output).
 This would obviously be a contradiction, like filling the tank of an empty fire truck using the fire hose that draws water from its own tank.. or an empty fuel pump at a fuel station filling its own empty tank using the hose that goes in a car's gas tank, ... and gets that fuel from its own tank...
 Fortunately, both the logic setting the vertical connectivity and the logic setting the lateral connectivity both can't create this inconsistency, so there is nothing to worry about or validate here either.
-We only have to screen for and fix violations of rule 2, "Every DenseUnit must connect to some (DOWNSTREAM / SUCCESSOR) DenseUnit within max_skip_connection_depth of itsself.
+We only have to screen for and fix violations of rule 2, "Every DenseUnit must connect to some (DOWNSTREAM / SUCCESSOR) DenseUnit within max_skip_connection_depth of itself.
 Here is the logic for this validation and rectification:
 8. The test to determine whether there are violations of rule 2 desctibed above is done by DenseLevel objects:
   1. Scenario 1: **(If the kth DenseLayer is the last Layer)**:
     1. For each layer having a  **layer_number >= k - maximum_skip_connection_depth** (look at possible_predecessor_connections):